 Off-Site Recitals: Students may elect to present a recital at a non-SMTD venue.
 Recital booking and start times are handled on your own in collaboration with the venue.
 A list of non-SMTD locations frequently used for recitals is available online.

 Cancellation Policy: Students are allowed to reschedule their recital as needed until the add/drop deadline (Fall 2017: September 25, 2017 / Winter 2018: TBD).
 After this point, any student cancelling a recital will not be allowed to reschedule in any SMTD venue performance space for the remainder of the semester.
 Exceptions may be made for injury/illness (doctor's note required) or family emergencies.

-To cancel your recital after the deadline, please complete a Recital Cancellation Form.
-Hard copy forms are also available from the Scheduling Office (room 2258 Moore) or from Erin Burris via email (email@example.com).
+To cancel your recital after the deadline, please complete a Recital Cancellation Form or email the Scheduling Office for an electronic copy.

 When to Book Your Events

 Non-Degree Recitals: may be booked a maximum of six weeks in advance.

 DO NOT submit multiple requests for the same recital.
 ALL iterations of multiple requests will be denied.

 All student recitals are booked online through the SMTD Scheduling System.
 (U-M login required).

 Your reservation is not confirmed until your studio professor approves your recital date.
 Unconfirmed recitals which remain pending for more than one week may be canceled and you will have to begin the reservation process from the beginning.

 Please note that the times listed on the scheduling site are the Recital Slots, not your recital start and end times!
 See Standard Recital Times & Lengths.